BIRDSgroup/NLCD/README.md

 L is the instrument variable, A and B are the gene pairs, shuffle is the number of times to do the permutation testing, and algorithm can be SVR, KRR and ANN, seed can also be set to reproduce the results
 `nlcd_single(L,A,B,shuffles,algo,sample_seed=None,verbose=True,reverse=False)`: This function is to test a single trio, reverse parameter checks the relation from $B \rightarrow A$, the default is testing from $A \rightarrow B$.
 If no sample seed is provided, the program will generate a sample seed.
 `nlcd_batch(data,shuffles,algo,reverse=False,sample_seed=None)`: This function can test for a set of trios. data variable contains the set of trios to be tested.
 This function has a parent seed which we can pass as sample_seed, for each of the trios separate seed (child seed) is produced so that their values can be reproduced using `nlcd_single()` function.

-All the yeast data and files that are big can be found this in drive link : https://drive.google.com/drive/folders/1kuUakCynxg145uJckRI7spIvj4JaGgJO?usp=sharing
+## Reproduction of Simulated data, Results and Figures
-## Reproduction of Data generated, Results and Figures
+Instructions are provided in the data folder,results, figures and yeast folder on how to reproduce the results,data and figures.
-Install a conda environment with the dependencies given in the `environment.yml` file.
-Further instructions are provided in the data folder,results folder and figures folder on how to reproduce the results,data and figures for both cit and nlcd.
+Files/Results that are large in size can be found here : https://drive.google.com/drive/folders/1W2uq8H3PmJKspsceDLFLkwFMoIW63jgf?usp=drive_link

 ## Contact
 If you are facing any issues, please contact Aravind Easwar (aeaswar81@gmail.com), Dr. Manikandan Narayanan (nmanik@cse.iitm.ac.in)